JayMarzan36/CLInTool/README.md

 ### mt
 mt or make template, allows the user to make a template either for projects or scripts.
 This all happens in the command line for now (as of version `0.3.0`).

-For future feature, im planning on adding a argument that allows the user to "upload" their own template so they don't have to use the command line.
+**For future feature, im planning on adding a argument that allows the user to "upload" their own template so they don't have to use the command line.**

+#### mt additional args
+* -n, name
+* -c, content
+* -t or --type, template type

 ## Generating Projects
 **clint** is able to generate projects based on user defined templates.
 As of version `0.2.1` these templates are defined using json and need to be formated in the following way.